Inwerpsel/use-theme-editor/docs/USAGE.md

 ### Responsive view

-If you check the checkbox at the top (or press alt + v), you switch to a responsive mode where the site is displayed in an iframe with any dimensions.
+If you check the checkbox at the top (or press `alt + v`), you switch to a responsive mode where the site is displayed in an iframe with any dimensions.
 If you need to work with a screen size bigger than your current screen, you can use the slider at the top to scale down this frame.
+On the right you have some preset screen sizes.
+You can also manually enter width and height, or use the bottom right square with your mouse to drag it to different dimensions.

 ### "Group by last clicked element" checkbox